cocos/cocos-docs/en/getting-started/install.md

 - For some Windows systems that are very old and have been on the intranet for a long time or have not upgraded the operating system patch for a long time, some errors may be caused by the lack of dll at runtime, you can try to install the system patch to solve: <https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows>

+- If the "Access Denied" popup appears during the installation process, or the installation fails.
+Please make sure that the operating system is an official Microsoft genuine.

 - If the installation still fails, try executing the installer from the command line:

   ```bash